Full Ellipsoid Embeddings and Toric Mutations: Preliminaries

-In Example \ref{ex:FirstMutationP2}, the addition of the cut contents $\SB_i$ removes the singularities of the symplectic toric variety $X(P_i,\varnothing)$, $2\leq i\leq5$.
-The singularities of the toric varieties we study in this article are cyclic quotient singularities.
-In general, these singularities cannot be smoothed via a $\Q$-Gorenstein deformation, and a singular residue typically persists upon such a deformation \cite{PolyMut3}.

 The symplectic domains $(X,\omega_X)\in\SH$ featured in Theorem \ref{thm:main} are open subsets of the symplectic 4-manifolds $X(\SP)$ obtained by removing collections of symplectic and Lagrangian 2-spheres.
-Let us introduce the combinatorial structure to encode these surface configurations.
+(The collection of Lagrangian 2-spheres being removed might be empty in some cases.)
+Let us introduce a combinatorial structure to encode these surface configurations.

-\begin{definition} A relative almost-toric base consists of a pair $(\SP,\SS)$ where $\SP=(P,\SB)$ is an almost-toric base, and $\SS=S\cup \mathscr{L}$ is a set consisting of sides of the polytope $P$, forming a subset $S\sse\SS$, and segments $l\sse\SS$ within each cut, a segment being bounded by two consecutive nodes, forming a subset $\mathscr{L}\sse\SS$. $\Box$ \end{definition}
+\begin{definition} A relative almost toric base consists of a pair $(\SP,\SS)$ where $\SP=(P,\SB)$ is an almost toric base, and $\SS=S\cup \mathscr{L}$ is a set consisting of sides of the polytope $P$, forming a subset $S\sse\SS$, and segments $l\sse\SS$ within each cut, a segment being bounded by two consecutive nodes, forming a subset $\mathscr{L}\sse\SS$. $\Box$ \end{definition}

-In the cases of Theorem \ref{thm:main}, the sides $S\sse\SS$ yield symplectic 2-spheres \cite{SymingtonLeung,Symington} and the segments $\mathscr{L}\sse\SS$ give rise to Lagrangian 2-spheres, as visible surfaces \cite{Symington}.
-Indeed, the cut content $\SB$ of an almost-toric base defines a sequence of Lagrangian 2-spheres $L^j(B_i)$, $0\leq j\leq n_i$,$1\leq i\leq |V(P)|$.
-By definition, $L^j(B_i)$, $1\leq j\leq n_i$, will be the exact Lagrangian 2-sphere with matching cycle the segment in the direction $c_i\in\R^2$ from the $j$th node to the $(j+1)$th node, where nodes are ordered increasingly from the vertex $v_i$ outwards.
+In the cases of Theorem \ref{thm:main}, the sides $S\sse\SS$ yield symplectic 2-spheres \cite{SymingtonLeung,Symington} and the segments $\mathscr{L}\sse\SS$ give rise to Lagrangian 2-spheres in the symplectic 4-manifold $X(\SP)$, as visible surfaces \cite[Section 7]{Symington}.
+Indeed, the cut content $\SB$ of an almost toric base defines a sequence of Lagrangian 2-spheres $L^j(B_i)$, $1\leq j\leq n_i - 1$, $1\leq i\leq |V(P)|$, whenever $n_i \ge 2$.
+By definition, $L^j(B_i)$, $1\leq j\leq n_i - 1$, will be the exact Lagrangian 2-sphere with matching cycle the segment in the direction $c_i\in\R^2$ from the $j$th node to the $(j+1)$th node, where nodes are ordered increasingly from the vertex $v_i$ inwards.

-Consider a relative almost-toric base $(\SP,\SS)$, we denote by $D(\SS)\sse X(\SP)$ the configuration of symplectic divisors $D(S)$, associated to the pre-image of the sides of $S\sse\SS$ under the almost-toric fibration, and by $L(\mathscr{L})$ the Lagrangian spheres associated to the segments in $\mathscr{L}\sse\SS$.
+Consider a relative almost toric base $(\SP,\SS)$.
+We denote by $D(\SS)\sse X(\SP)$ the configuration of symplectic divisors $D(S)$, associated to the pre-image of the sides of $S\sse\SS$ under the almost toric fibration, and by $L(\mathscr{L})$ the collection of Lagrangian spheres in the symplectic 4-manifold $X(\SP)$ associated to the segments in $\mathscr{L}\sse\SS$; cf.~ \cite{SymingtonLeung,Vianna3}.
 Note that for the same choice of sides $S$ in $P$, the topology of $D(S)$ typically depends on the cut content $\SB$ of $\SP$.
 We shall denote the symplectic complement of the symplectic divisors $D(S)$ and the Lagrangian spheres $L(\SL)$ in $X(\SP)$.